Title Transfer & Duplicates

 Please remember that you are required to present us with auto insurance covering all motorized vehicles.
 We will need the company name, policy number and full expiration date (mm/dd/yy).

 One important item to have is a ’lien release’.
-If there is a secured party listed on the title, you must have an original lien release.
+If there is a secured party listed on the title, you must have an original lien release, or check with your lender for possible electronic lien processing.
 Banks do not notify the state when a loan is paid off.
 You will then need to bring in the title and lien release to have the lien holder removed from your title.

 If you have a special transfer situation, please call our office.
 The information we provide may save you an extra trip.